jon-jacky/Piety/editors/edo.md

 With *edo*, in *!command*, the *command* is passed to the Python interpreter, not to the system command shell as in classic *ed*.
+When you type a bare *!* without a command, the command interpreter switches to the Python REPL, so you can type a series of Python statements without prefixing each with *!*.

 The *wyshka* shell works like this in Python mode: